quantifiedcode/python-anti-patterns/docs/correctness/method_has_no_argument.rst

 Summary
 -------

-The first argument in an instance method must be the keyword ``self``.
-The first argument in a class method must be the keyword ``cls``.
+The first argument in an instance or class method must be a reference to the instance object (``self``) or class object (``cls``), respectively.
+Unlike some languages, Python does not pass these references automatically, so the program must explicitly pass them as arguments whenever it wants to access any members of the instance or class.

 Examples
 ----------